Risks and risk management

 Wärtsilä has assessed its sustainability risks, including climate change risks, in both its strategic and operative risk assessments.
 However, the risks were not found to be significant.
 The potential business risks related to sustainability, climate change, and Wärtsilä's products are in the areas of regulatory emission restrictions and changes in customer attitudes to using combustion engines and fossil fuels.
 The risks in environmental legislation changes are related to the complexity of the overall field of different emissions, the balance between commercially available fuels and their resulting emissions, available abatement technologies, the impact on overall energy efficiency, and the resulting financial feasibility of the various alternative ways to meet regulatory demands.

 Being at the forefront of technological developments mitigates sustainability risks and gives Wärtsilä many opportunities arising from tightening environmental regulations.
 Over the years, Wärtsilä has worked continuously to improve the efficiency of its products, while at the same time seeking ways to reduce emissions.
 The fuel flexibility of Wärtsilä's products enables the utilisation of various fuels, including gas and those from renewable sources, while their operational flexibility enables the installation of large capacity based wind and solar energy systems without hampering the reliability of the electricity grid.
-Wärtsilä recently entered both the solar energy and energy storage businesses; a further step in providing our customers with sustainable innovations that reduce carbon emissions.
+Wärtsilä has entered both the hybrid energy and energy storage businesses, representing a further step in providing customers with sustainable innovations that reduce carbon emissions.
 Wärtsilä's technology also enables energy to be generated with a minimum use of water.
 The lack of fresh water is expected to be one of the major challenges facing the world in the future.
-In shipping, Wärtsilä can reduce the carbon footprint of vessels through optimised ship design, and optimal propulsion solutions.
-Environmental solutions offer alternative technologies to reduce SOx emissions and to treat waste and ballast water.
-In Energy Solutions, Wärtsilä's Smart Power Generation concept supports the increase in low carbon power generation, including wind, solar, and natural gas fired plants.
+In shipping, Wärtsilä can reduce the carbon footprint of vessels through optimised ship design, and with optimal propulsion solutions.
+Environmental solutions offer, among others, alternative technologies to reduce sulphur oxide (SOx) emissions and to treat waste and ballast water.
+In the energy markets, Wärtsilä's Smart Power Generation concept supports the increase in low carbon power generation, including wind, solar, and natural gas fired plants.
 Wärtsilä offers several retrofit solutions for the after-sales market to reduce emissions and to increase fuel efficiency.

 For more information, please see the Sustainability section in this annual report.

-Wärtsilä aims to increase the competitiveness of its solutions and manage technology risks through solid R&D efforts and innovation.
-The development of new products is based on the strategic view of optimising lifecycle value for customers with modern and sustainable power solutions through, for example, gas solutions, environmental technologies, ship design, and electrical & automation solutions.
+Wärtsilä aims to increase the competitiveness of its solutions and manage technology risks and opportunities through solid R&D efforts and innovation.
+The development of new products is based on the strategic view of optimising lifecycle value for customers, and on reducing the lifecycle impact of developed technologies and products on the environment.
+This is achieved with modern and sustainable power solutions through, for example, gas solutions, environmental technologies, ship design, and electrical & automation solutions.
 As a technology leader, Wärtsilä places strong emphasis on emissions control, enhancing efficiency, and maintaining the cost competitiveness of its products.
-Connectivity and the utilization of data to further optimize efficiency and unlock new customer values is becoming an increasingly important element of Wärtsilä’s development roadmap.
+Connectivity and the utilisation of data to further optimise efficiency and unlock new customer values is becoming an increasingly important element of Wärtsilä’s development roadmap.

 Operational risk management is part of the daily work of the Businesses.
 Opportunities and risks are identified, assessed, and managed on a daily basis and reported to, and managed by, the appropriate management level.
 The status of these opportunities and threats are reviewed on a periodic basis and appropriate further actions are taken.

 Wärtsilä constantly analyses its manufacturing footprint and capacity costs, including costs related to the supply chain.
-Risk assessments have been made for all the main delivery centres, and significant safety and risk mitigation investments have been completed.
-Risk identification, assessment and mitigation actions are executed on a regular basis as part of operational management.
+Risk assessments have been made for all the main delivery centres, and significant safety, environmental impact, and risk mitigation investments have been completed.
+Risk identification, assessment, and mitigation actions are executed on a regular basis as part of operational management.
 Management systems for quality, environmental, occupational health and safety, and other systems are utilised to improve productivity, while safety and business continuity plans have been implemented for the key delivery centres.

 Supplier and sub-contractor risk